The use of lead water pipes was banned in the 1970s because of health risks, however properties built before then may still contain lead pipework.

-Check for lead water pipes
+Checking for lead water pipes

-- Copper is bright, hard and brown
+- Copper will be bright, hard and brown

 If in doubt, ask a plumber to check for you.
 Outside, look at the pipe which leads from the external stop valve to your property, or ask your water company if access is difficult.

 How does lead get into drinking water?